-The Directors are pleased to present theCompany's Twenty Eighth Annual Report on the business andoperations along with the Audited Standalone and Consolidated Financial Statements for theyear ended March 31 2020.
+The Board of Directors ("Board") are pleased to present theCompany's Twenty Eighth Annual Report on the business and operations together AuditedStandalone and Consolidated Financial Statements for the year ended March 31 2022.

 1. FINANCIAL PERFORMANCE:

 The standalone and consolidated financial statements for the financialyear ended March 31 2022 forming part of this Annual Report have been prepared inaccordance with the Indian Accounting Standards (Ind AS) as notified by the Ministry ofCorporate Affairs.
 Performance of the Company for the financial year 2021-22 compared withthe previous financial year is as under:

 |Total Operating Income ||12258 ||9619 ||48468 ||35808 |

 |Total Income ||12496 ||10024 ||48705 ||36213 |

 |Less: Operating Expenditure ||10154 ||7626 ||41464 ||31341 |

 |Profit before Interest Depreciation Amortization Tax & Exceptional Item ||2342 ||2399 ||7241 ||4872 |

 |Less: Finance cost ||265 ||347 ||262 ||369 |